Conditional formatting on a line item persists when you pivot it to a different dimension.

 - Select the line item to configure conditional formatting for.

-- On the grid, select the row or column heading that contains the line item you want to apply conditional formatting to.
+- On the grid, select the context selector value, row heading, or column heading that contains the line item to apply conditional formatting to.

-- In the Value dropdown, select the line item that contains the values you want to base the conditional formatting on.
+- In the Value dropdown, select the line item that contains the values to base the conditional formatting on.

 The default is the line item you selected in the grid.